 Kelly also met other radio personalities on the field trip, the people who were the first voices on KRTZ – Bret King, the late Steve Lynn, Harvey Twite, Stan McNeil and “The Ol’ Hoss” Russ Johnston who hosted KRTZ’s morning show.
 Kelly recalls the teletype machine by which news was delivered as a proto-dot-matrix printer that not only consumed entire stands of trees but also was as loud as the Boeing engine test building.

 Through the remainder of the 80s and all of the 90s, KRTZ remained the #1 country radio station in southwestern Colorado.
 In October, 1985, Rex Jensen sold KRTZ to DeLane Broadcasting, Inc, a South Carolina based organization.
-Rex focused his attentions on Willcox, Arizona (hometown of Rex Allen and Rex Allen, Jr and birthplace of Kelly Turner’s grandfather, MC), a radio market in which he owned a station.
+Rex focused his attentions on Willcox, Arizona (hometown of Rex Allen and Rex Allen, Jr), a radio market in which he owned a station.
 Russ Johnston would also move away to work in Willcox, but recorded and hosted a Saturday morning classic country show that continued to air on KRTZ.
 Also, in the mid-80s, KRTZ experienced a change of address, moving from its South Broadway location to 200 West Main Street (present location of Dry Dock Restaurant).
 The main on-air studio was in the southwest corner of the building meaning that KRTZ’s on-air personalities enjoyed a picture window view of downtown Cortez.
 On the northwest corner was the production studio and in between was the newsroom.
 Popular personalities on KRTZ during this era included Scott Sparks, Johnny Johnson, Steve Rose, Tim Gray, Peter Jakey, Mike Talcott, Bob Hessom, Desiree Kline, Brenda Kaye (now Severson), Deborah Vrtatko (now McHenry) and a little-regarded nobody high school kid with a monotonously insecure voice named Kelly Turner who began working overnights on KRTZ in 1990.

 In 1991, it was time for another change of address, as DeLane Broadcasting purchased the AM740 frequency.
 Traditionally known as KVFC, this frequency was one of the first radio stations to sign on in the Four Corners Region (in 1955).
 The frequency had been part of the operation of KISZ-FM, a Top 40/AC station, broadcasting from studios at 2402 East Main Street in Cortez.
 When the owners of KISZ made the decision to move their broadcast studios to Farmington, New Mexico, DeLane Broadcasting bought the property and the AM740 frequency.
 The building was renovated to its existing layout and KRTZ began broadcasting from a broadcast booth in the dead center of this building.
 KVFC, which was revived into an oldies format station, had a studio in the room next to KRTZ.